doritoes/ipgiraffe.com/8_Next_Steps.md

 # Next Steps
-Congratuluations on completing this exercise!
+Congratulations on completing this exercise!
 You have learned and demonstrated some new cloud skills.

 I recommend you consider the following to expand on your new knowleged.
 Make some predictions, do the research, then test it to see for yourself.